Skip to Main Content

 3. It’s not a guaranteed better investment

-While you want to buy a home you love, it’s also an investment — so you’ll want to secure a home that has a good chance at appreciating in value.
+While you want to buy a home you love, it’s also an investment — so you’ll want to secure a home that has a good chance of appreciating in value.
 Real estate market trends can change over time, though.

 When you’re ready to sell the house later on, it may attract a smaller pool of buyers.